 - Kraft Tape - I use recycled brown kraft paper tape to seal my parcels, it's recyclable along with the card or paper you attach it to and it's biodegradable, which isn't THE best thing ever but it is far superior to plastic sellotape.

-- Recycled Brown Kraft Paper - If you don't have newspaper or fancy something a bit plush, brown paper is great, it's quite strong especially with the recycled tape and you can stamp it too so it looks professional.
+- Recycled Brown Kraft Paper - If you don't have newspaper or fancy something a bit plush, brown paper is great, it's quite strong especially with the recycled tape and you can stamp it too so it looks professional or just draw some mad shapes on it with a sharpie.

 - Kraft cards and envelopes - For card making I always use these type of recycled cards and envelopes as they are born from recycling and can be easily recycled thereafter.
 I don't add any plastic to my cards as this interrupts the waste stream as paper and plastic are recycled using different processes.
 You can easily pop these in your recycling bin creating a circular process or reuse in many different ways such as making labels as mentioned above or you could create a nice reusable pulp by shredding, mixing with water and reforming.